jaspercooper/collaborative_workflow/README.md

   - A huge issue in collaborative workflows are file path conflicts

   - It is possible to avoid them entirely:
-    - **path file tip 1**: always run R from the `.Rproj` file: this automatically sets the working directory to the local project folder on the computer of the user, so all scripts can be run with reference to the project folder.
+    - **file path tip 1**: always run R from the `.Rproj` file: this automatically sets the working directory to the local project folder on the computer of the user, so all scripts can be run with reference to the project folder.
 This is also true for the replication archive: make sure to include the `.Rproj` file in it.
-    - **path file tip 2**: in R, open up some quotes `"..."` and press `tab` to get suggestions for file paths.
+    - **file path tip 2**: in R, open up some quotes `"..."` and press `tab` to get suggestions for file paths.
-    - **path file tip 3**: use `../` to navigate up a level.
+    - **file path tip 3**: use `../` to navigate up a level.
-    - **path file tip 4**: never use `setwd()`, you shouldn't have to.
+    - **file path tip 4**: never use `setwd()`, you shouldn't have to.
-    - **path file tip 5**: never make reference to your local path structure, you shouldn't have to.
+    - **file path tip 5**: never make reference to your local path structure, you shouldn't have to.
-    - **path file tip 6**: by default, `.tex` files always treat their folder as the directory for sourcing stuff like figures, `.bib` files, other `.tex` files, etc.
+    - **file path tip 6**: by default, `.tex` files always treat their folder as the directory for sourcing stuff like figures, `.bib` files, other `.tex` files, etc.

 ### Sourcing R scripts